-There will be a short-term impact on the landscape character and visual amenity of the site as a result of the presence of construction plant, vehicles, and TM.
-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the A1, and construction works are programmed to be undertaken at night (22 nights).
+During construction there will be a short-term impact on the landscape character and visual amenity of the local area due to the presence of construction plant, vehicles, and TM.
+However, all construction is restricted to areas of made/engineered ground on the A1 carriageway, and works are programmed to be undertaken at night (ten nights).
 As such, the visual impact of the works will be somewhat reduced.